subtotal/ai-toolkit/python/README.md

 crew.kickoff()
 ```

-Examples for LangChain and CrewAI are included in `/examples`.
+Examples for LangChain, CrewAI, and OpenAI are included in the `examples` directory.

 [api-keys]: https://dashboard.subtotal.com/api-keys